 - a.
-Composition of the programme (including the content of the programme and the content of practical exercises) - b.
-Study load of the programme and of each of the units of study making up the programme - Other programme-specific characteristics (including the nature of the programme and the organization of the programme) - d.
+Composition of the programme - b.
+Study load of the programme and of each of the units of study - c.
+Other programme-specific characteristics - d.
 Excellence programmes

-2. Aims and final attainment targets
+2. Aims and intended learning outcomes

 - a.
 Aims of the programme

 - b.
-Final attainment targets of the programme
+Intended learning outcomes of the programme

 - c.
 Connecting Master's programmes